CLNEulalia/Intro-To-Sorting/README.md

 ## Instructions

 1. Fork this repo to your own account and download to your `sei/homework` folder.
-1. Follow along the steps in this README to progress through the myGA modules and work on the CodePen exercise.
+1. Follow along the steps in this README to progress through the myGA modules.
+1. Do not work on the CodePen/JavaScript implementation of Bubble Sort yet.
+We will work on that in the morning.
 1. When you are finished, submit your assignment by clicking on the issues tab above on this repo and start a new issue.
 1. The issue template will ask that you answer three exit ticket questions before submitting your issue, to summarize your learning on this topic.